theolivenbaum/resin/README.md

 # &#9084; Vector database with ML generated indices

 Resin is a ML framework and search engine of vector spaces.

+Resin comes pre-loaded with two vector space configurations (`models`), one bag-of-words `IModel<string>` implementation for text and one IModel<IImage> implementation for [MNIST](http://yann.lecun.com/exdb/mnist/) images.

+You may plug in your own models.
+You do so by implementing IModel<T>, whose principal function is to explain to Resin how to convert `T` to `IVector`.

-You customize Resin to your needs by plugging in your own training algorithms into the write and indexing pipelines.
+You customize Resin to your needs by plugging in your own training algorithms into the indexing pipelines.
-The artefact of a indexing session is a traversable, scannable and deployable index that you may interact with through the Resin web GUI, its read/write `JSON HTTP API`, or programmatically.
+The artefact of a indexing session is a traversable, scannable and deployable index that you may interact with through the Resin web GUI, its read/write `JSON HTTP API`, or programmatically through the `VectorNode` API.

-Resin comes with two built-in models, one bag-of-words `IModel<string>` implementation for text as well as a IModel<IImage> implementation for [MNIST](http://yann.lecun.com/exdb/mnist/) images.
-You may provide your own models.
-You do so by implementing IModel<T>, whose principal function is to provide Resin with a way of converting `T` into `IVector`.

-To summarize, you can populate Resin with your data, query it and in other ways interact with it by using the built-in web search GUI, or you can:
+You may populate Resin with your data, query it and in other ways interact with it by using the built-in web search GUI, or you can:
 - create custom-made commands (`ICommand`) and execute them through the commandline tool DbUtil.exe
 - write data by HTTP POST-ing JSON formatted data to the built-in HTTP server write endpoints, and query by HTTP GET-ing